What Expressivity Theory Misses: Message Passing Complexity for GNNs: Additional results and Experimental Details

 \section{Additional results and Experimental Details}

-We present the following additional results: \begin{itemize} \item Extended figures showing \emph{all} considered model architectures across all tasks. \item Robustness analysis demonstrating that \ours{} predictions hold across different hyperparameter choices (hidden dimensions) for the information retention task. \item Validation on Erdős-Rényi (ER) graphs, confirming that \ours{} accurately matches performance trends also on a different graph family. \item Real-world validation on graphs from ZINC \cite{ZINC} and peptides datasets \cite{lrgb} showing that \ours{} explains performance better than classical expressivity theory for real-world graph structures. \end{itemize} Additionally, we carefully describe all experimental details and setups.
+We present the following additional results: \begin{itemize} \item Extended figures showing \emph{all} considered model architectures across all tasks. \item Robustness analysis demonstrating that \ours{} predictions hold across different hyperparameter choices (hidden dimensions) for the information retention task. \item Validation on Erdős-Rényi (ER) graphs, confirming that \ours{} accurately matches performance trends also on a different synthetic graph family. \item Real-world validation on graphs from ZINC \cite{ZINC} and peptides datasets \cite{lrgb} showing that \ours{} explains performance better than classical expressivity theory for real-world graph structures. \item Results showing that insight on synthetic proxy tasks can mirror performance trends on real-world benchmarks where the precise tasks are unknown. \end{itemize} Additionally, we carefully describe all experimental details and setups.